Punk & New Wave A-Z 60s & 70s A-Z Compilations Record Labels

 Hard rock trio described in 1988 in the pages of rock weekly Melody Maker as "Ireland's best kept secret"!

 Formed as an R&B trio in 1983 with Steven Boyd (guitar/vocals), Davy Stewart (bass/vocals) and Stevie Shanks (drums).
-Stewart left and the band expanded to a five piece with Harvey ??? (vocals), the Count (keyboards) and Russ Nesbitt (bass).
+Stewart left and the band expanded to a five piece with John 'Harv' Harbinson (vocals), the Count (keyboards) and Russ Nesbitt (bass).
 The band was playing a Bon Jovi-style AOR at this stage.
 Russ Nesbitt was replaced by Glenn Kingsmore (ex The Defects, Western Justice).
 When Harvey left, he wasn't replaced and Stevie and Glenn took over the vocals.
 Gary Murdoch took over on drums in 1988 and remained with the band until it's demise.
 This quartet is the lineup which made the recordings listed below.

 The band released three singles and recorded an album in 1989 which was never released.
 (If anyone has details of the third single missing from the discography below please get in touch).